w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Switching carousel items

 Scripting is further used to add buttons that allow users to switch back and forth between carousel items.
-While these buttons often have various styles visually, it is useful to code them using `<button>` elements.
+While these buttons have various visual styles, it is useful to code them using `<button>` elements.
 This gives them semantic meaning and also makes them more compatible with assistive technology and keyboard use.
 If the carousel uses `<a>` elements instead, a `href` attribute needs to be present to enable keyboard access.
 Additionally `role="button"` should be applied to the link so assistive technology users know that they expect an interaction on the page rather than a link to another page.

 ### Previous and next buttons

 In the example below, JavaScript is used to generate code for the buttons and insert them onto the carousel.
 These particular buttons are visually displayed as arrows that overlay the carousel items.
 The images use the alternative text that reads "Previous Slide" and "Next Slide".

 A semi-transparent white background with black arrows was selected to ensure sufficient color contrast between the text and any background images in the carousel items.
-This is especially important for possibly noisy background images.
+This is especially important for noisy background images.
 Also, the buttons increase in size when users hover over them with the mouse to provide more click area for people with reduced dexterity.
-They also increase in size when they are focused by keyboard to better highlight to keyboard users where the current focus is.
+They also increase in size when they are focused by keyboard to better highlight where the current focus is.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>